 Physical fatigue is often associated with lack of oxygen supply to the cells of the body.
 Thus, fatigue may result due to a decrease in the pumping action of the heart, a decrease in the oxygen-carrying capacity of the blood, or a decrease in oxygenation of the blood due to a lung problem.

-: Thyroid disorders are common causes of fatigue in women.
+- Thyroid disorders: Thyroid disorders are common causes of fatigue in women.
 Both high and low thyroid hormone levels leave the patient fatigued by the end of the day.
 Low thyroid levels result in lethargy and weight gain, while high thyroid hormone levels result in palpitations and weight loss.

 - Anemia: The body requires oxygen for all the cellular functions, which is carried by the red blood cells.
 Anemia, a condition where the total number of red blood cells is low, results in fatigue.
 The patient also appears pale.

 - Heart failure: Heart conditions like heart failure result in reduced blood supply to the different parts of the body.
 The patient therefore feels fatigued, sometime even after mild activity.
 The patient may show symptoms of breathlessness and swelling of feet.

 - Hepatitis: Hepatitis, a liver infection commonly associated with jaundice, leaves the patient tired and drowsy.
 The skin and eyes appear yellow.
 The urine also appears deep yellow in color.

 - Lung disease: Lung diseases cause decreased oxygenation of blood, and result in fatigue.
 The patient shows the presence of other symptoms like cough and breathlessness.

-: Sleep apnea is a condition where a person snores and stops breathing temporarily at night.
+- Sleep apnea: Sleep apnea is a condition where a person snores and stops breathing temporarily at night.
 Thus, the patient is unable to get a full night sleep and is totally tired the next day.

 - Persistent pain: A persistent feeling of pain due to conditions like arthritis and nerve inflammation cause extreme fatigue.

-: Cancer is one of the most serious causes of fatigue.
+- Cancer: Cancer is one of the most serious causes of fatigue.
 If the cause of fatigue cannot be pinpointed, it is better to evaluate the person to rule out cancer.
 Cancer is commonly associated with sudden weight loss.

 - Medications: It is necessary to evaluate the medication intake in patients complaining of fatigue.
 Drugs used for high blood pressure like beta blockers can affect heart function and result in fatigue.
 Similarly, sedatives could also cause daytime fatigue.